mockito/mockito-scala/README.md

 matchers usage then you have to explicitly provide the type for the matcher, thus `any` would become `any[MyType]` and `*` would become `*[MyType]` (you can also use `anyShort`, `anyInt`, etc for the primitive types)

-### Scala 2.11
-Please note that in Scala 2.11 the following features are not supported

-* Default arguments on methods defined in traits (they will behave as before, getting `null` or a default value if they are of a primitive type)
-* Any kind of `ArgumentMatcher[T]` for methods with by-name parameters (they'll throw an exception if used with `ArgumentMatcher[T]`)

 ## Authors

 * **Bruno Bonanno** - *Initial work* - [bbonanno](https://github.com/bbonanno)